 6. Don’t forget to wipe everything, fingerprints included!

 This goes double for anyone who’s attempting to sell the iPhone with a specific iOS version intact.
-If you need to keep the version intact, use the “Erase All Content and Settings” in the General menu and be sure to scour that phone repeatedly to remove all personal information from the device.
+If you need to keep the version intact, use the “Erase All Content and Settings” in the Reset section of the General menu and be sure to scour that phone repeatedly to remove all personal information from the device.
 This includes email account information, text messages, Apple Store account information, etc…

 If you don’t need to keep the version of iOS at a specific firmware version, run the factory wipe on the device.
 It will return the iPhone to the original factory condition as if you never used it.